harshitsinghai77/continuous-delivery-machine-learning-models/README.md

 `docker build -t deploy/roberta .`

+## Run the container
-### Run the container locally to interact with it in the same way as when running the application directly with Python.
+Run the container locally to interact with it in the same way as when running the application directly with Python.
 Remember to map the ports of the container to the localhost:

 `docker run -it -p 5000:5000 --rm deploy/roberta`